When to Harvest Hardneck Garlic

 2. Gently Remove the Entire Plant from the Ground

 After loosening the soil around the base of the garlic plant, gently grasp the middle of the plant's stem, and gently pull them from the earth.
 They should easily give up their grip!
-If the soil is not loosened, the garlic bulbs don't easily pull out of the ground, and by forcing the bulb from t he ground, you can damage the protective wrappers that cover the delicate bulb.
+If the soil is not loosened, the garlic bulbs don't easily pull out of the ground, and by forcing the bulb from the ground, you can damage the protective wrappers that cover the delicate bulb.
 The reason we loosen the soil first is because, the garlic bulbs, have a deep-reaching root system.
 Never try to pull a garlic plant (including the bulb) from the ground without loosening the soil around the plant first.

 3. Don't Worry about the Dirt and Soil Surrounding the Garlic Bulb

-Gently shake, or brush off any large clumps of dirt or soil that is clinging to the garlic bulb.
+Gently shake, or brush off any large clumps of dirt or soil that are clinging to the garlic bulb.
 This should be a simple and relaxed task.
 Don't sweat the big stuff.
 Eventually, we'll remove the remaining soil after it dries and the garlic bulbs cure.
 In other words, after the entire plant has been removed from the earth, gently remove some of the excess dirt and soil by brushing off soil remnants clinging to the bulbs.
 We'll remove the remaining soil after the garlic cures.
 Be patient.
 The dirt is so much easier to remove after it dries out and the garlic bulb cures for three or four weeks.

 4. Bundle The Hardneck Garlic Plants for Curing